usnistgov/2019-06_CCEM_presentation/reveal_md_presentation/presentation.md

 ![Tomography tilt series](img/yang_nature_tomo1_crop.png) <!-- .element: class="plain" style="max-width:35%; bottom:27%" -->
 <div class="fig-caption" style="width:49%; bottom: 22%">Selection of nanoparticle tilt images</div>

+Notes:

+- One of the first things I think of in CM is tomography
+  - I won't go into detail, since we'll have Zineb's whole talk
+- Take many images of the same object at different tilts and reconstruct into a 3D picture
+- Work from UCLA and Lawrence Berkeley National Labs
+- SROP is short range order parameter - identified nine distinct grains

 <!-- .slide: data-transition="none" -->
 <!--v-->